-I believe Sam Harris has the right premise but the wrong conclusion, while Singer offers incorrect premises and the wrong conclusion.
+I believe Sam Harris has the right premise but offers the wrong basis for his conclusion, while Singer offers incorrect premises and also the wrong conclusion.
 I'll demonstrate how Singer's basic logic is flawed and why people who embrace basic concepts regarding human dignity need not be overly concerned that Singer has offered anything substantial as an argument.

 The 'logic' of Peter Singer's ethics is outlined in his book Practical Ethics: